kazutomi/lpmp/README.md

 * `-s` or `--verb` : display verbatim lines for debug
 * `-d` or `--dump` : display all lines under processing
 * `-s sep` : separator for section names in index (default `.`)
+* `-j` : enable joining lines by backslash at line end; this feature requires the 3rd pass
 * `-h` : show help

 ## Commands available in .lmp files